gomorpheus/morpheus-cli-docs/CLI-Manual.md

 List tenants.
 ```

-#### tenants remove
+#### morpheus tenants remove

 ```
-Usage: morpheus tenants remove [name]
+Usage: morpheus tenants remove [tenant]
+        --remove-resources [on|off]  Remove Infrastructure.
+Default is off.
     -y, --yes                        Auto Confirm
-    -j, --json                       JSON Output
+    -Q, --query PARAMS               Query parameters.
+PARAMS format is 'foo=bar&category=web' -j, --json                       JSON Output
+    -q, --quiet                      No Output, do not print to stdout -d, --dry-run                    Dry Run, print the API request instead of executing it.
+        --curl                       Curl, print the API request as a curl command instead of executing it.
+        --scrub                      Mask secrets in output, such as the Authorization header.
+For use with --curl and --dry-run.
     -r, --remote REMOTE              Remote name.
 The current remote is used by default.
         --remote-url URL             Remote url.
 This allows adhoc requests instead of using a configured remote.
     -T, --token TOKEN                Access token for authentication with --remote.
 Saved credentials are used by default.
     -U, --username USERNAME          Username for authentication.
     -P, --password PASSWORD          Password for authentication.
     -I, --insecure                   Allow insecure HTTPS communication.  i.e. bad SSL certificate.
-    -d, --dry-run                    Dry Run, print the API request instead of executing it.
-        --curl                       Curl, print the API request as a curl command instead of executing it.
-        --scrub                      Mask secrets in output, such as the Authorization header.
-For use with --curl and --dry-run.
     -C, --nocolor                    Disable ANSI coloring
     -B, --benchmark                  Print benchmark time and exit/error after the command is finished.
     -V, --debug                      Print extra output for debugging.
     -h, --help                       Print this help

+Delete a tenant.
+[tenant] is required.
+This is the name or id of a tenant.
 ```

-#### tenants update
+#### morpheus tenants update

 ```
 Usage: morpheus tenants update [tenant]